therealcooperpark/hero/README.md

 # HERO
 **H**ighways **E**numerated by **R**ecombination **O**bservations

+**HERO WILL BE RECEIVING A 2.0 UPDATE VERY SOON TO ADDRESS INSTALLATION ISSUES AND IMPROVED VISUALS/STATISTICAL MEASUREMENTS!**

 HERO is a pipeline, written in Python, designed to parse and visualize highways of genome-wide recombination using the output of the recombination detection tool [fastGEAR](https://mostowylab.com/news/fastgear?rq=fastgear).
 Currently, it works in 3 steps: